mmrodriguez1987/FlightSOAPWebService/README.md

 To use this service, you can:
 - Use a SOAP client like SoapUI or Postman
 - Generate client code using the WSDL with tools like wsimport, Apache CXF, or Spring-WS
-- Use the provided Java client in `com.example.flight.client.FlightServiceClient`
+- Use the provided Java client in `nsu.msit665.flight.client.FlightServiceClient`

 ### Java Client Example